The best films about great (and not so great) artists

-Okay, Andy Warhol is a genius, but he’s also a stuffy, pretentious bore.
+Okay, Andy Warhol was a genius, but he was also a stuffy, pretentious bore.
 Just look at David Bowie’s performance in the aforementioned Basquiat if you don’t believe us.
-We’re not saying he deserved to get shot, but the story of radical feminist and SCUM (Society for Cutting Up Men) Manifesto author, Valerie Solanas’ tirade against Warhol is pretty awesome.
+We’re not saying he deserved to get shot, but the story of radical feminist and SCUM (Society for Cutting Up Men) Manifesto author, Valerie Solanas’s tirade against Warhol is pretty awesome.

 Kirk Douglas was known as one of the biggest action heroes in the 1950s and 60s.
 His best role was maybe as the slave-turned-gladiator Spartacus in Kubrick’s 1960 epic.
 The hunky simpleton has some surprising range when he feels like it, though, including in this 1956 biopic about the life of the tempestuous Dutch painter, Vincent Van Gogh.

 If you haven’t got into Tarkovsky yet, wait for a rainy Sunday afternoon when your time seems unlimited, prepare a steaming mug of your favorite hot beverage and prepare to have your mind splintered.
 Most of the artistic Russian director’s masterworks come in at about three hours of the best stuff ever put to celluloid, and his epic adaptation of the life of a 15th Century icon painter is no different.